pa2eon/CI-V-to-IC-7300-with-Arduino-Uno/README.md

 <b> ++++ ERROR - The D0 and D1 ports you can NOT use for I/O of the CI-V bus if USB connection (serial) is active ++++ </b><br>

+Update:

+Ad a.
+To see result of the code when D0 and D1 pins are used you can use an 4 lines I2C LCD display [3] .
+After downloading the code to the Arduino, disconnect the USB upload cable and use external power.
+On the LCD you can see the result of the CI-V code.

+Ad b.
+In test we will switch later to the TFT screen communication as wanted before.
+On that place we use again the D0 and D1 pin

 This repository will give information (also for beginner Ham) to use the remote port (CI-V stands for Communications Interface 5) on the IC-7300 transceiver to the Arduino UNO with or without TFT screen (in development !)

 Looking inside the menu of the IC-7300 you will find the CI-V settings.<br>